chile2706/8-week-sql/case study #3 - Foodie-Fi/README.md

 <img width="230" alt="Screen Shot 2024-01-10 at 09 50 18" src="https://github.com/chile2706/8-week-sql/assets/147631781/7ab49ca0-7088-4d79-9a8e-1149cdb48710">

 #### 5. How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number?
-- if a customer churned right after their initial free trial, the count of their customer_id in the subscriptions table would be 2 (the trial plan and the churn plan)
+- If a customer churned right after their initial free trial, the count of their customer_id in the subscriptions table would be 2 (the trial plan and the churn plan)
-- thus, determine the number of customers who churned and only had 2 records in the subscriptions table
+- Thus, determine the number of customers who churned and only had 2 records in the subscriptions table
 ```mysql
 SELECT
   c.count, round(c.count/1000*100,0) as percentage